ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-5. To define an organizational segment, use the `New-OrganizationSegment` cmdlet with the UserGroupFilter parameter that corresponds to the attribute you want to use, such as shown in the following example:
+5. To define an organizational segment, use the `New-OrganizationSegment` cmdlet with the `UserGroupFilter` parameter that corresponds to the attribute you want to use.
+Make sure that the attribute you use to define your segment is such that no single person belongs to more than one segment.
+Here's an example:

     `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`

     In this example, we are defining a segment called HR.
 The segment includes people who have HR listed as their department.
+(In this case, no employees are assigned to more than one department.)

-    You will see a list of details about the new segment.
+    After you run the cmdlet, you should see a list of details about the new segment.
+Details include the segment's type, who created or last modified it, and so on.

-6. Repeat step 5 for each segment.
-Allow 30 minutes for your segment definitions to work their way through your datacenter.
+6. Repeat the previous step for each segment.

 ### View a list of existing segments